 Problem to be addressed

-The interchange is an important connection for commuters travelling to and from Moreton Bay and surrounding regional areas, and also serves freight trips between the industrial areas of Moreton Bay and Brisbane City.
+The interchange is an important connection for commuters travelling to and from Moreton Bay, and the surrounding regional areas.
+It also provides access for freight vehicles travelling between the industrial areas of Moreton Bay and Brisbane.

-The Deception Bay Road Interchange Upgrade proposes new parallel bridges over the Bruce Highway, upgrading signalised intersections on Deception Bay Road and increasing the length and capacity of existing entry and exit ramps.
+The proposed project includes new parallel bridges over the Bruce Highway, upgraded signalised intersections on Deception Bay Road and increased length and capacity of entry and exit ramps.

 Economic, social and environmental value

 The project will deliver economic benefits in the form of travel-time savings and associated social and environmental benefits, including reduced fuel consumption costs and lower vehicle crash rates.

 The proponent’s stated benefit-cost ratio is 3.03, with a net present value of $234 million (7% real discount rate).

 Capital cost of initiative as stated by proponent (2018 business case) $152.1 million (P90, nominal, undiscounted) | Australian Government contribution $120 million | State government contribution $30 million | Private sector contribution N/A